BadCryptography/boolean_functions_in_cryptography/README.md

 Foolish implementation of algorithms

 This Repo serves as a little collection of code, based on the provided study files of the module "Boolean Functions in Cryptography".
-In Here we will implement the algorithms provided during the class.
+In here we will implement the algorithms provided during the class.